ArturasTv/website-backend/README.md

 This installs the required dependencies

-# To run the React project.
+# To run the project.
 $ npm start

 You are done!
-Now you can start editing the React project in the new folder that's created.
+Now you can start editing the project in the new folder that's created.